- My service charge has increased – why?

 Where you pay a Facilities Charge the cost of this is fixed for the term of your lease (subject to annual fixed increases).
 Where you pay a Service Charge the cost is calculated annual, with any over or under spend invoices/credited back to the tenants on the estate.

 Standard Lease: If your property operates under a service charge regime you will be provided with a Service Charge budget at the start of each Service Charge Year.
 This will include the apportionment applicable to your unit.
 At the end of the year the total amount spent will be compared to the budget and you will be invoiced or refunded the difference.
 The Service Charge will be variable from year to year depending on the actual costs the landlord incurs.

 If you require a copy of the budget please contact us on firstname.lastname@example.org.

-If your property operates a facilities charge, then you will pay a fixed sum to the Landlord towards repairs and maintenance.
+Smart Lease: If you pay a Facilities Charge then you will pay a fixed sum to the Landlord towards repairs and maintenance.
 The Landlord will be liable for any profit/loss over and above the amount paid, and for any variation from year to year.

 The Service or Facilities typically equals around 10-20% of the annual rent.